Employers look beyond criminal records to make up for labor shortage

 "I was having trouble finding the job because when I was younger, I did a bunch of things that I wasn't supposed to be doing, and a lot of people wouldn't accept the things that were on my record," he said.

-Jenne is one of 77 million people in the country that have an arrest or conviction on their record.
-According to the US Chamber of Commerce, the unemployment rate for this population is 27%, and 60% for folks up until four years after their release.
+Jenne is one of 77 million people in the country who have an arrest or conviction on their record.
+According to the U.S. Chamber of Commerce, the unemployment rate for this population is 27%.
+Among people who served prison time, the unemployment rate is 60% from the time of their release until four years later.

 "I've since, I fixed those problems, and now, they're not an issue, but companies don't really understand that," he said.
 "That sort of hurts your pride."